- As merchants and consumers turn to ecommerce and digital shopping habits, digital payment adoption continues to increase.

 A digital payment is the transfer of money or digital currency from one account to another using digital payment technologies, such as mobile wallets or mobile payment apps.
 Digital payments can also be referred to as electronic payments.

 Online electronic payments

 An electronic payment, or e-commerce payment system, digitally facilitates financial transactions between two parties.
 With the shift to online shopping continuing to accelerate electronic payment methods are forcing stakeholders to reevaluate their strategies.
 Online electronic payments include:

 Mobile payment apps

-Mobile payment apps enable users to transfer funds to an individual or company via a mobile device including smartphones and tablets.
+Mobile digital payment apps enable users to transfer funds to an individual or company via a mobile device including smartphones and tablets.
 Top P2P providers saw double-digit growth in monthly app downloads in April and May 2020, a trend that continued through the year—30% of US adults signed up for new P2P platforms in H2 2020.